What is it?

 Your financial support matters.
 Donate to Project Democracy 20/20 and you’re helping connect people to the history of democracy from the neighborhood to the nation through educational programming, innovative exhibitions, creative collaborations and more!

 Or you can participate in Project Democracy 20/20 crowdfunding.
 Click here to learn about launching your own campaign…

 Thanks to our sponsors

-Project Democracy 20/20 is made possible in part by funding from the North Carolina Humanities Council, a statewide nonprofit and affiliate of the National Endowment for the Humanities
+Project Democracy 20/20 is supported in part by North Carolina Humanities, the state affiliate of the National Endowment for the Humanities

 Triad Pan Asian American Network Giving Circle of CFGG